plaskowski/EmbeddedBrowserIntellijPlugin/README.md

 - `com.github.plaskowski.embeddedbrowserintellijplugin.cache_path` - a folder where browser should store its state
   - configure this if you want the browser state (sessions, cookies) to persist between IDE restarts
   - :warning: this may not be secure, use it at your own risk
+- `com.github.plaskowski.embeddedbrowserintellijplugin.user_agent` - custom User-Agent header

+> :warning: `cache_path` and `user_agent` modify global CEF settings so other CEF instances in IDE will be affected

 Example:
 ```